0isoft/toxicpair/README.md

 # Agile Hostile - toxic pair programming simulator

-Welcome to the world's most accurate corporate simulator: you're a developer forced into pair-programming with unhinged AI personalities who gaslight, procrastinate, and occasionally produce working code by accident.
-Your job is to manipulate them into solving problems before your timer runs out.
 ---

 ##  Concept
+Welcome to the world's most accurate corporate simulator: you're a developer forced into pair-programming with unhinged AI personalities who gaslight, procrastinate, and occasionally produce working code by accident.

 Instead of solving problems directly, you get **tickets**.
 The editor is **locked**.
-You talk to a rotating cast of **AI coworkers**; each with their own neuroses, egos, and failure modes, and somehow coax them into writing correct solutions.
+You talk to a rotating cast of **AI coworkers**; each with their own egos and failure modes.
+Your job is to manipulate them into solving problems before your timer runs out.

 ---